openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

      Upon launch, choose **"Virtual Microscope"** or load your custom configuration file, such as `uc2_hik_histo.json`.

   3. **Control the System**:
-     Use the ImSwitch GUI to move the motorized stage, control the LED array, and capture images.
+     Use the ImSwitch GUI to move the motorized stage, control the LED-matrix, and capture images.
 The interface allows you to automate tasks such as focus stacking and digital phase-contrast imaging.

 ## Install Raspberry Pi + ImSwitch